English 444: London Contemporary Theatre, or,

 Attendance and Participation are part of the course, and full credit for them presupposes engaged and timely completion of writing assignments.
 I take role randomly during the quarter; I also use my review of your notebook/portfolio work to evaluate your class participation.
 Incomplete notebooks mean incomplete participation.

-Paraphrase: an inevitable skill underlying the active reading of many texts—Early Modern texts in particular—is simple comprehension.
-And some texts are tougher this way than others.
-Shakespeare’s English is different enough from modern English that most new readers work hard to get even the literal sense of a text.
+Paraphrase: an inevitable skill underlying the active reading/ viewing of many texts is simple comprehension.
+And some plays are tougher this way than others.
+Shakespeare’s English is different enough from modern English that most new readers / watchers work hard to get even the literal sense of a play.
 For a number of texts, then, many students will have made progress just by learning to paraphrase, and that is in fact no small accomplishment.
 Nevertheless, accurate paraphrase really is only a preliminary skill.
 It is something most teachers presuppose in formal writing, not something they give credit for.

-Exploring: Active reading’s second level is “exploring,” the word I use for working through the interpretive implications of the specifics one notices.
+Exploring: Active watching/reading’s second level is "“exploring" the word I use for working through the interpretive implications of the Specifics (or Whats) one notices.
 Having noticed that a particular expression is metaphorical, for example, can you explore the logic of that metaphor?
 How do its terms shape the way we understand a character’s utterance?
-Exploring obviously depends upon noticing (how could you explore something you haven’t yet noticed?), and is thus a higher order skill; it is also a more challenging task because it doesn’t have fixed, “right-wrong” answers.
+Exploring obviously depends upon noticing (how could you explore something you haven’t yet noticed?), and is thus a higher order skill; it is also a more challenging task because it doesn’t have fixed, right-wrong answers.
 It is in this sense open-ended, and readers must develop a certain interpretive patience if they are to get beyond the superficial.
-Good explorations should be “full,” not sketchy, and thus my criterion for this skill is also double: “Exploration/Fullness.”
+Good explorations should be full, ”not sketchy, and thus my criterion for this skill is also double: “Exploration/Fullness.”

 Noticing, Exploration/Fullness, and Integration/Power are thus three grading criteria for this course.
 Other criteria I use include: